zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <h1>Breadth-First Search</h1>
 <p style="text-align:justify">
   This algorithm is used to explore the tree by expanding all of the nodes at the present depth prior to moving on to the next depth.
-  In other words, breadth-first search explores paths of length 1 first, then all those of length 2, and so on.
+  In other words, breadth-first search explores all paths of length 1 first, then all those of length 2, and so on.
-  Therefore, if a solution exists, breadth-first search will find the shallowest goal state first, making it complete and optimal.
+  Therefore, if a solution exists, breadth-first search will find the shallowest goal state, making it complete and optimal.
 However, beadth-first search has an exponential time and space complexity bound, which means it is only practical for simple problems.
 </p>
 <h1>Breadth-First Search in Python</h1>
 <p style="text-align:justify">
   The algorithm is written using the classes above.
-A list containing explored nodes is used to prevent the aglorithm from exploring previously visited states.
+  A set containing explored nodes is used to prevent the aglorithm from exploring previously visited states.
   The frontier contains all of the nodes to be expanded as a first-in-first-out (FIFO) queue.
 </p>